So you have just measured your watch accuracy and you would like to know if everything is okay. Seems legit! Read along to find out what to do!

 Watch accuracy : what is it?

 The accuracy of your watch is expressed in seconds per day.
 If your watch is running at +5 seconds per day (or +5 spd), this means that each day, your watch is gaining 5 seconds.
 Therefore, each 12 days, your watch will be 1 minute ahead of the « real » time.
-On the opposite side, if your watch is running at -20 seconds per day, then, your watch will loose 1 minute every three days.
+On the opposite side, if your watch is running at -20 seconds per day, then, your watch will lose 1 minute every three days.
 Basically, each week; your watch will be 2 minutes and 20 second behind the « real » time.
 Not so good.

 Those numbers look big.
 Let’s put some perspective.
-As there are 86 400 seconds composing every single day, loosing or gaining a few seconds each day isn’t that bad in terms of accuracy.
+As there are 86 400 seconds composing every single day, losing or gaining a few seconds each day isn’t that bad in terms of accuracy.
 For example, -10 spd still represents an accuracy of 99.9884%.
 Not bad right?
 However, this little discrepancy, adding up each day may represent quite a gap in the end.
 We need to find balance.

 Watch accuracy : what to aim for?